-The Company's 1996 Stock Purchase Plan (the Purchase Plan) was adopted in June 1996 and became effective upon the closing of the Company's initial public offering in July 1997.
-The Company suspended the Purchase Plan in 2003 and reactivated the Plan in fiscal 2005.
-Under the Purchase Plan, 500,000 shares of common stock were initially reserved for issuance.
-At the start of each fiscal year, the number of shares of common stock subject to the Purchase Plan increases so that 500,000 shares remain available for issuance.
-During fiscal 2010, 2009 and 2008, 499,969, 424,470 and 273,229 shares, respectively, were issued under the Purchase Plan.
-In May 2006, the Board approved a ten-year extension of the Purchase Plan so that it would be effective until 2017.
-Stockholders approved a ten-year extension of the Purchase Plan at the 2006 Annual Meeting of Stockholders held September 18, 2006.
-The Purchase Plan is effective until 2017.
+The Company's 1996 Stock Purchase Plan ("Employee Stock Purchase Plan") was adopted in June 1996 and became effective upon the closing of the Company's initial public offering in July 1997.
+The Company suspended the Employee Stock Purchase Plan in 2003 and reactivated the Employee Stock Purchase Plan in fiscal 2005.
+Under the Employee Stock Purchase Plan, 500,000 shares of common stock were initially reserved for issuance.
+At the start of each fiscal year, the number of shares of common stock subject to the Employee Stock Purchase Plan increases so that 500,000 shares remain available for issuance.
+During fiscal 2011, 2010 and 2009, 489,501, 499,969 and 424,470 shares, respectively, were issued under the Employee Stock Purchase Plan.
+In May 2006, the Company's board of directors approved a ten-year extension of the Employee Stock Purchase Plan.
+Stockholders approved a ten-year extension of the Employee Stock Purchase Plan at the 2006 Annual Meeting of Stockholders held September 18, 2006.
+The Employee Stock Purchase Plan is effective until 2017.

-The Purchase Plan permits eligible employees to purchase common stock through payroll deductions at a price equal to 85% of the fair market value of the common stock at the beginning of each two year offering period or the end of a six month purchase period, whichever is lower.
-When the Purchase Plan was reinstated in fiscal 2005, the offering period was reduced from two years to one year.
+The Employee Stock Purchase Plan permits eligible employees to purchase common stock through payroll deductions at a price equal to 85% of the fair market value of the common stock at the beginning of each two year offering period or the end of a six month purchase period, whichever is lower.
+When the Employee Stock Purchase Plan was reinstated in fiscal 2005, the offering period was reduced from two years to one year.
 The contribution amount may not exceed ten percent of an employee's base compensation, including commissions, but not including bonuses and overtime.
-In the event of a merger of the Company with or into another corporation or the sale of all or substantially all of the assets of the Company, the Purchase Plan provides that a new exercise date will be set for each option under the plan which exercise date will occur before the date of the merger or asset sale.
+In the event of a merger of the Company with or into another corporation or the sale of all or substantially all of the assets of the Company, the Employee Stock Purchase Plan provides that a new exercise date will be set for each option under the plan which exercise date will occur before the date of the merger or asset sale.